-If the Gambling Commission considers that a lottery is illegal, it may require a discussion with the operator and, if this is not considered satisfactory, it has the option to take forward criminal proceedings, which may result in a fine or imprisonment.
+If the Gambling Commission considers that a lottery is illegal, it may require a discussion with the operator and, if this isn’t considered satisfactory, it has the option to take forward criminal proceedings, which may result in a fine or imprisonment.

 More information is available from the Gambling Commission.

 If you are an Employer and need ongoing professional help with any staff/freelance issues, then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses.
 Our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.